karunmehta-aigp/AI-Governance/project-13-enterprise-ai-governance-case-studies/how-we-govern-an-agentic-ai-system.md

 Stop critical exposures immediately: enforce the kill switch, move to least-privilege identity, put a hard policy gateway in the execution path, restore the human checkpoint.
 This horizon closes Critical and most High findings.

 ### Build — 3–6 Months
 Extend monitoring coverage, formalise MCP/tool governance, harden memory controls, stand up evaluation suites, automate evidence collection instead of gathering it manually each review.
-This horizon closes remaining High and Medium findings.
+For systems where Domains 13–15 are in scope, this horizon is also where a fairness or explainability evaluation suite would be stood up if one doesn't yet exist.

 ### Embed — 6–12 Months
 Move from reactive fixes to continuous assurance: automated control testing running on a schedule rather than triggered by a review, periodic audit built into the calendar rather than ad hoc, maturity improvement tracked as an ongoing metric, full framework compliance demonstrable at any point rather than reconstructed for each review.